krishaamer/green-filter-research/research/literature/design.md

 -   Neri Oxman, biomaterials MIT media lab, 15. sept.
 2020

--   Neri Oxman’s expressions: “ecology-indifferent” “naturing”“mother naturing” “design is a practice of letting go of all that is unneccesary” “nature should be our single client”
+-   Neri Oxman’s expressions: “ecology-indifferent” “naturing”“mother naturing” “design is a practice of letting go of all that is unnecessary” “nature should be our single client”

 -   Speculative design